flmch/notes/sql.md

   GO is not a sql statement, it's a batch separator only understand by SSMS.
   Batch separator can not be used in stored procedure.

+* Index vs primary key

+  primary key implies clustered unique index

+  unique index can contains null in mysql, primary key can not

+* Clustered vs NonClustered index

+  clustered index sort inplace. there is only clustered index for one table

+  nonclustered index do not sort table, just store the content of row index

 ## Topics

 ### Stored Procedure